 Uber’s classic start-up success story (the founder dropped out of school and lived with his parents after other business failures), easy accessibility, and user-friendly policies have let to its contemporary vibe over the years.

 Young people all over the world know what it means to “call an Uber”, and social media can back up its popularity is one of their main marketing strategy.
-And if you need to promote your vehicles AimLogic Automotive Marketing Company will help you find the buyer.

 Despite lawsuits, bans, and other legal hurdles, Uber continues to prosper as the go-to rideshare service in major countries like the U.S., Canada, and Australia, with no signs of slowing down anytime soon.
 Now you can get an UberChopper helicopter ride, UberFresh lunch delivery, and even UberKitten – adoptable kittens delivered right to your doorstep!
 However you choose to use Uber, here are 39 cool facts that will acquaint you with this killer company.

 - Before founding the company Uber, Travis Kalanick dropped out of college, was arrested, and lived with his parents [ Tweet]

 - On average, there are 93,897 Uber rides per day in New York [ Tweet]

 - UberKITTEN, an extension of the car service Uber, delivers kittens to your doorstep. [ Tweet]

 - The most Uber bookings take place between the hours of 8 p.m. and 2 a.m [ Tweet]

 - With $6.61 billion in funding, Uber has a higher valuation than GM, TimeWarner, Paypal, and 21st Century Fox [ Tweet]